Ricardo de la Espriella

 Ricardo de la Espriella Toral (born 5 September 1934) is a Panamanian politician who was the President of Panama from 31 July 1982 to 13 February 1984.

 Early career

 Ricardo de la Espriella is a Stanford-trained economist.
-Espriella was the general manager of National Bank of Panama from 1970 to 1978, when he became Vice President in 1978, when the all-powerful National Guard pressed then President Aristides Royo, whom they considered to be a dangerous leftist, to resign before his term ended in 1984.
+Espriella was the general manager of National Bank of Panama from 1970 to 1978, when he became Vice President in 1978, when the all-powerful National Guard pressed then President Arístides Royo, whom they considered to be a dangerous leftist, to resign before his term ended in 1984.

-Since de la Espriella was head of the National Finance Commission before Royos's resignation.
+De la Espriella was head of the National Finance Commission before Royo's resignation.
 Being a competent financial manager, he posed no threat to the dominant influence of the National Guard, and wasted no time in referring to them as "a partner in power".
-Thus, de la Espriella was a type of "puppet" president and remained so under the brutal Manuel Noriega (Panama's first Chief of Intelligence, and then guard commander when Rubén Darío Paredes resigned that title to start his own electoral campaign).
+Thus, de la Espriella was a type of "puppet" president and remained so under Manuel Noriega (Panama's first Chief of Intelligence, and then guard commander when Rubén Darío Paredes resigned that title to start his own electoral campaign).